13 Shopify Competitors And Alternatives In 2025

 Price: Free

 WooCommerce is an open-source eCommerce plugin for WordPress.
-It is designed for small and mid-sized online merchants who are running their online store on WordPress.
-For those who don’t know, WordPress is the most popular content management system powering 42.9% of the top 10 million websites.
+It is designed for small- and mid-sized online merchants running their stores on WordPress.
+For those who don’t know, WordPress is the most popular content management system, powering 43% of the top 10 million websites.

 WooCommerce smartly blends content and commerce.
 Whether you are developing websites for clients, putting products online for sale, or launching a new business, WooCommerce will help you get things done within minutes.

 The plugin allows you to showcase physical and digital products and their multiple versions.
 Just select a theme suited to your brand and industry.
-Install extensions to add more features like adding a subscription model, setting up dynamic pricing rules, and more.
+Install extensions to add more features, such as a subscription model, dynamic pricing rules, and more.

 Benefits